 And the entire villagers such as Shaheda Bhabi, Jumu, Jumon, Ainul, Mayabi, of Ali Nagor, Beani Bazaar Sylhet.
 Principal and academics of the local village school (seen above wearing some of the uniforms I self funded.).

-UK: Nursel Yas, Jacqui Phelps, Mrs Sharifa Khan at Bangladesh UK Embassy, my sister Nazmin Choudhury who part funded my trip in 2011 to Bangladesh.
+UK: Nursel Yas, Jacqui Phelps, Mrs Sharifa Khan at Bangladesh UK Embassy.
 And volunteers Mia Willamson and Aminah Jagne.